James Wallis (games designer): Career

 In October 1994, Wallis founded Hogshead Publishing, a company which specialised in role-playing and storytelling games.
 Wallis based the company in the UK, and got a license from Phil Gallagher at Games Workshop to publish books for Warhammer Fantasy Roleplay.
-Wallis and Rilstone changed the name of Inter*action to Interactive Fantasy due to trademark concerns beginning with its second issue, which was also Hogshead's first publication; the magazine only lasted two more issues after that.
-Warhammer sold well, but Hogshead had problems with their distributor, and Wallis had to let go of all the company's staff.
-Matt Howarth eventually pulled Wallis' license for Bugtown, and the game was never published.
-By 1996, Wallis was also working in the computer industry and shortly after moved into magazine publishing, working on Warhammer in his spare bedroom on evenings and weekends.
-By the end of 1997, cashflow had improved so Wallis moved the company to an office, and hired Matthew Pook.
+Wallis and Rilstone changed the name of Inter*action to Interactive Fantasy to resolve trademark concerns beginning with its second issue, which was also the first publication by Hogshead; the magazine only lasted two more issues after that.
+Warhammer sold well, but Hogshead had problems with their distributor, and Wallis had to lay off the entire staff of Hogshead.
+Matt Howarth eventually pulled the license for Bugtown from Wallis, and the game was never published.
+By 1996, Wallis had also begun working in the computer industry and soon after he went into magazine publishing, working on Warhammer on evenings and weekends.
+By late 1997, there was an improvement in cashflow so Wallis moved the company from his spare bedroom to sharing an office with ProFantasy Software, and hired Matthew Pook.
 Wallis was able to publish his game The Extraordinary Adventures of Baron Munchausen in 1998.
 He helped the principals of ProFantasy Software resurrect the Dragonmeet convention in 2000.

-On 26 November 2002, Wallis announced that he was ending Hogshead Publishing, and Mark Ricketts bought the company name in February 2003.
-Wallis started the company Magnum Opus Press in 2007 by getting a licensing for the RPG Dragon Warriors; Magnum Opus published a new 1.1 edition of the game with supplements starting in 2008 before problems with the licensor ended it on 1 April 2011.
-Wallis put out other books through Magnum Opus, including the debut novel Game Night (2007) by Jonny Nexus, and a new edition of his own The Extraordinary Adventures of Baron Munchausen (2008).
+Wallis announced on 26 November 2002 that he was ending Hogshead Publishing, and Mark Ricketts bought the company name in February 2003.
+Wallis started the company Magnum Opus Press in 2007 by obtaining licensing for the Dragon Warriors role-playing game; Magnum Opus Press published a new Dragon Warriors 1.1 edition with supplements starting in 2008 before problems with the licensor ended publication on 1 April 2011.
+Wallis released more books through Magnum Opus, including the debut novel Game Night (2007) by Jonny Nexus, and a new edition of The Extraordinary Adventures of Baron Munchausen (2008).